Dispatches (TV programme)

 Dispatches is a British current affairs documentary programme on Channel 4, first broadcast on 30 October 1987.
-The programme covers issues about British society, politics, health, religion, international current affairs and the environment, and often features a mole inside organisations under journalistic investigation.
+The programme covers British society, politics, health, religion, international current affairs and the environment, and often involves a spy who infiltrates organisations under journalistic investigation.

 Awards

 British Academy Television Awards

 The British Academy Television Awards are presented in an award show hosted by the BAFTA.
 They have been awarded annually since 1955.

 British Academy Television Craft Awards

 The British Academy Television Craft Awards are accolades presented by the British Academy of Film and Television Arts, established in 2000 as a way to spotlight technical achievements.

 RTS Awards

 The Royal Television Society Awards are the gold standard of achievement in the television community.
 Each year six awards recognise excellence across the entire range of programme making and broadcasting skills.

 Notable episodes

 Young, Nazi and Proud

-On the youth wing of the British National Party (BNP), produced in the UK by David Modell.
-It was originally broadcast on 4 November 2002 as the eight episode of the sixteenth season.
+This episode, produced in the UK by David Modell, covers the youth wing of the British National Party (BNP).
+It was originally broadcast on 4 November 2002 as the eighth episode of the sixteenth season.
 The documentary won a BAFTA award in the 'Best Current Affairs' category.

-The program focuses on then-chairman of Young BNP, Mark Collett.
+The programme focuses on then-chairman of Young BNP, Mark Collett.
 Interviews highlighted the ideological background of Collett, particularly his sympathetic stance towards the policies of Nazism and Adolf Hitler.